datablackhole/teachers_directory/README.md

 ## Instructions to run the application locally:

-##### Assuming you have the above depencies properly installed.
+##### Assuming you have the above dependencies properly installed.
 Run the following commands in a Terminal/Shell.

 ```shell script
 git clone https://github.com/datablackhole/teachers_directory.git